 The UK holiday let industry has been steadily growing in popularity among property investors and holiday goers alike and doesn’t look to be slowing down anytime soon!
 Commercial Consultant, Andy Elley, explains what the benefits are and the type of investments we’re seeing.

-Prior to the COVID-19 pandemic, the UK holiday let industry was experiencing high booking levels as the Euro to Pound exchange rate attracted plenty of international holiday-makers, and UK residents were encouraged by the summer heat-waves.
+Prior to the COVID-19 pandemic, the UK holiday let industry was experiencing high booking levels as the Euro to Pound exchange rate attracted plenty of international holiday-makers, and UK residents were encouraged to stay in the UK by the warmer summers.
 Although international tourism wholly disappeared due to the pandemic, the “stay-cation” boom saw record booking numbers from UK residents.
 With many now reluctant to travel abroad for their holidays, we expect the UK holiday let industry to continue to benefit for a good few years to come, with the properties acquired over the last few years generating great cash-flow, and pretty decent capital appreciation too (10% in the last year alone!)

 Pandemic aside, holiday let properties offer some landlords an alternative tax-efficient investment vehicle.
 This has been felt even more by landlords since the full loan-interest tax-relief restrictions came into force in April 2020.
 From a tax perspective, to benefit from the more favourable treatment of loan interest the property must be available to let for at least 210 days in the tax year, and actually let for 105 days.
 There are many taxable allowance offsets available depending on your circumstances, for example: council tax, repairs, depreciation of the fixtures and fittings, and loan interest against the profit and loss account.
-To find out how this applies to you, please seek professional tax advice before making any decisions.
+To find out how this applies to you, please do seek professional tax advice before making any decisions.

 What types of property are classed as holiday lets?